Metric Embeddings Beyond Bi-Lipschitz Distortion via Sherali-Adams: Abstract

 \section{Abstract}

-Multi-dimensional Scaling (MDS) is a family of methods for embedding pair-wise dissimilarities between $n$ objects into low-dimensional space.
+Metric embeddings are a widely used method in algorithm design, where generally a ``complex'' metric is embedded into a simpler, lower-dimensional one.
+Historically, the theoretical computer science community has focused on \emph{bi-Lipschitz} embeddings, which guarantee that every pairwise distance is approximately preserved.
+In contrast, alternative embedding objectives that avoid bi-Lipschitz distortion are commonly used in practice to map points to lower dimensions, yet these approaches have received comparatively less study in theory.

+In this paper, we focus on one such objective, Multi-dimensional Scaling (MDS), which embeds an $n$-point metric into low-dimensional Euclidean space.
 MDS is widely used as a data visualization tool in the social and biological sciences, statistics, and machine learning.
-We study the \emph{Kamada-Kawai} formulation of MDS: given a set of non-negative dissimilarities $\{d_{i,j}\}_{i , j \in [n]}$ over $n$ points, the goal is to find an embedding $\{x_1,\dots,x_n\} \subset \R^k$ that minimizes
+Given a set of non-negative dissimilarities $\{d_{i,j}\}_{i , j \in [n]}$ over $n$ points (which may or may not form a metric), the goal is to find an embedding $\{x_1,\dots,x_n\} \subset \R^k$ that minimizes